lebip/st_storages/README.md

 <details>
 <summary>How to set the filters - click to expand</summary>

-The filters of the multi item sorter (double chests) and tho ones of the box loaders (hoppers next to ice) are on top of the building:
+The filters of the multi item sorter (double chests) and the ones of the box loaders (hoppers next to ice) are on top of the building:

 <img width="1920" height="1020" alt="2025-10-29_12 38 14" src="https://github.com/user-attachments/assets/54a9616f-06f3-4217-91c5-1b97379ec0a2" />